 The Export Finance Australia Board Audit and Risk Committee and Board have been provided an opportunity to consider and provide input into this statement.

-This statement has been approved by the Board of Export Finance Australia and will be reviewed and updated annually.
+This statement was approved by the Board of Export Finance Australia in their capacity as the principal governing body of Export Finance Australia and will be updated annually.